-Nioderate to high First violation Written order to immediately stop the non- compliant practice.
+Widder are to mgn First violation Written order to immediately stop the non-compliant practice.
 Either the WyoLink Support Manager, WYPSCC, owner agency of affected Systems/Sub-System may send this letter, with a copy to the all affected parties.
 The governing body of the violating agency shall be notified of the violation.
-Failure to correct problem and respond within 30 days or 2nd offense within 180 days Suspension of member privileges on WyoLink to the extent of time recommended by the WYPSCC and executed by the WYPSCC Executive Director with prior notification to the affected agencies.
+Failure to correct problem and respond within 30 days or 2nd offense within 180 days Suspension of member privileges on WyoLink to the extent of time recommended by the WYPSCC and executed by the WYPSCC with prior notification to the affected agencies.
 Failure to respond within 60 days or 3rd offense within 180 days Revocation of member privileges on WyoLink.
-This action must be recommended by the WYPSCC and executed by the WYPSCC Executive Director.
+This action must be recommended by the WYPSCC and executed by the WYPSCCAdministrative Support.